Pendleton Unisex

 Historical & Cultural Background

 Culturally, Pendleton carries connotations of strength and stability, reflective of its geographical origins.
-The imagery of a hill or fort resonates with notions of protection and community, which have been significant in the development of English place names.
+The imagery of hills and fortifications resonates with notions of protection and community, which were vital in medieval society.

 Famous people named Pendleton